omerozyildirim/molecol.py/doc.md

 # Usage details

-This section explains how the collider.py library can be used in your scripts, with the details of the example script given.
-The whole framework can be downloaded from github.org.<sup>15</sup> The script accepts 3 command-line arguments; the JSON file containing the collision parameters (the output of collider.ui), number of steps in a simulation block and the number of blocks for the simulation to continue.
+This section explains how the molecol.py library can be used in your scripts, with the details of the example script given.
+The whole framework can be downloaded from github.org.<sup>15</sup> The script accepts 3 command-line arguments; the JSON file containing the collision parameters (the output of molecol.ui), number of steps in a simulation block and the number of blocks for the simulation to continue.
 The simulation is divided into blocks so that at the end of each block the electron density information is written as a cube file.
 The user can adjust the frequency of the generated cube files by adjusting the number of blocks and the number of steps inside a block.

 ```python
 import sys